Top 11 Malware Strains of 2021 — And How to Stop Them

-BlackBerry Resources: xLoader Infostealer (formerly sold as FormBook) and BlackBerry prevents xLoader Infostealer.
+BlackBerry Resources: How xLoader (AKA FormBook) Works and BlackBerry prevents xLoader Infostealer.

 Description: Ursnif is a banking trojan that steals financial information.
 Also known as Gozi, Ursnif has evolved over the years to include a persistence mechanism, methods to avoid sandboxes and virtual machines, and search capability for disk encryption software to attempt key extraction for unencrypting files.

-BlackBerry Resources: Ursnif InfoStealer Malware and Cylance vs URSNIF Infostealer.
+BlackBerry Resources: Threat Spotlight: Ursnif InfoStealer Malware and Cylance vs URSNIF Infostealer.

 Description: LokiBot is a Trojan malware for stealing sensitive information, including user credentials, cryptocurrency wallets, and other credentials.
 A 2020 LokiBot variant was disguised as a launcher for the Fortnite multiplayer video game.

 BlackBerry Resources: Mystery Bot: Do You Do Your Banking on Your Phone? and also see CISA’s LokiBot Malware alert.

 Description: MOUSEISLAND is usually found within the embedded macros of a Microsoft® Word document and can download other payloads and may sometimes be the initial stage of a ransomware attack.

 BlackBerry Resources: Macros, to Block or Not To Block and see MOUSEISLAND on malpedia.

 Description: NanoCore is used for stealing victims’ information, including passwords and emails.
 NanoCore could also allow malicious users to activate computers’ webcams to spy on victims.